DerpHerpenstein/src-721/README.md

 {
     "p": "src-721",
     "op": "mint",
-    "symbol": "SYM",
+    "symbol": "SYM",    // symbol [optional]
-    "c":"A123456789",   // a pointer to the deploy collection json cp asset "id":"1"            // ID for this token [optional], if present must be unique, first is considered valid "amt": "1",         // amount to mint [optional, default=1] "sig": "",          // used for a permissioned mint  signed(sha256(JSON.stingify(ts)+minterAddress+tokenId) [optional]
-                        // MAY WANT TO USE A truncate the signed hash to minimize mint op size "ts":[0,1,...,y]    // an array with x length wherein each item
+    "c":"A123456789",   // a pointer to the deploy collection json cp asset "ts":[0,1,...,y]    // an array with x length wherein each item [optional]
-                        // represents the index of the trait to use
+                        // represents the index of the trait to use from the
-                        // from the deploy mechanism
-}
+                        // deploy mechanism, needed if the mint is open }
 ```

 ### Update - updates mutable properties of deploy
 ```
 {
     "p": "src-721",
     "op": "update",
     "operator": "1ABC...321", // the bitcoin address of the new operator [optional] "price":"10000" // the price for the mint in satoshis [optional] }
 ```